CMUAbstract/releases/README.md

 intermittent power.
 So far, all devices are based on MSP430.

-All applications are built using [Maker](https://github.com/CMUAbstract/maker) dependency build system.
+All applications are built using [Maker](https://github.com/CMUAbstract/maker) dependency build system, which wraps third-party compiler toolchains described [here](Toolchains.md).
 The application is the root of the dependency tree, and its dependencies (libraries and [toolchains](#programming-models-and-runtimes-for-intermittently-powered-hardware)) are specified in the application\'s Maker makefile.
 Toolchain dependencies provide the compiler passes and runtime libraries needed to build the app using that toolchain, along with build recipes for Maker that specify how to invoke compiler passes, link the runtime.
 When Maker builds an application, it builds all its dependencies from source, to ensure that all compiler flags are the same.
 Builds using multiple toolchains coexist in separate subdirectories of `bld/`.

 Each application repository includes references to the repositories of its dependencies as Git submodules (in `ext/`), so clone with `git clone